Regularization

 Switching the penalty to ,

 changes the geometry.
-The constraint set is a polytope with corners on the coordinate axes, so the optimum tends to land on a corner, i.e., with several coefficients exactly zero.
+The constraint set is a polytope with vertices on the coordinate axes, so the optimum tends to lie at a vertex, i.e., with several coefficients exactly zero.

 Demo 5 · Lasso (L₁ penalty) · sparsity